mAdrls/PRODIGY_WD_01/README.md

 ## 🔹 Features
 ✅ Fully responsive design (works on desktop, tablet, and mobile)
-✅ Fixed navigation bar with hover effects
+✅ Fixed navigation bar with hover effects.
 ✅ Interactive menu that changes color on scroll
 ✅ Mobile-friendly hamburger menu

 ## 🛠️ Technologies Used
 - **HTML** for structure